thejud/text-processing-cookbook/README.md

 ### Remove the first n lines of a file with tail

-Tail is typically used to display the last n lines of a file, e.g. get the bottom top values with `sort data | tail -5`
+Tail is typically used to display the last n lines of a file, e.g. get the final (largest) 5 values with `sort data | tail -5`

 However, it can also skip lines if you provide a positive offset, e.g.
 `tail +10` or `tail -n +10` The catch is that the number you provide is where